ianrobrien/fakebank/README.md

 To see a complete specification, either check the [API summary](https://www.ianrobrien.dev/fakebank/api) or the [yaml spec](fakebank-api/src/main/resources/fakebank.api.yaml).

-These calls are included in the Postman collection for your convenience.
+These calls are included in the Bruno collection for your convenience.

-### /accounts/{accountId}/balance

-Fetches an account balance for the given account id.

-### /accounts/{accountId}/details

-Fetches the account details for the given account id.

-### /payments

-Initiates a payment between two accounts.

-## Things to do for production release

-- Add business logic to the request interceptors
-- Allow client to set trace-id or set it automatically and return it in the response
-- Add create/delete account functions
-- Replace mock repository with a database/api